UNC Kenan-Flagler Application Essay Tips, 2023-2024

 – As the business world continues to evolve, circumstances can change and guide you in a different direction.
 Should your goals that you provided above not transpire, what other opportunities would you explore?

-In asking the last question about alternative goals, the admissions committee wants to know that you have done some career reflection to understand other ways of attaining your career objectives.
+In asking about your alternative goals, the admissions committee wants to know that you have done some career reflection to understand other ways of attaining your career objectives.
 The job market can be unpredictable, and Kenan-Flagler wants evidence that you have given some thought to other options, if needed.
 Your alternative goal should be related to your immediate goal, not a completely different career path.

 Essay 2 is required.
 Your response should be no longer than 500 words and should address the following question: